tom-weitzel/rust-book/README.md

 The next time you build, the library will be pulled down and available.

-Cargo saves hard versions of dependencies into `Cargo.lock` to make sure builds can be replicated. you can use
+Cargo saves hard versions of dependencies into `Cargo.lock` to make sure builds can be replicated.
+You can use

-    $ cargo update
+    $cargo update

 to update to newer versions of dependencies that are still compatible.
 If you want to upgrade to a version that could have breaking changes, you must edit `Cargo.toml` manually and rebuild.

 You can get at documentation for all dependencies with

-    $ cargo doc --open
+    $cargo doc --open

 Neato!